+The Accounts and Audit (Coronavirus) (Amendment) Regulations 2020 (SI 2020/404)

-Date of announcement Friday 14 June 2019
+NOTICE NOTE: S 1.
+Date of announcement: (a) Sunday 28 June 2020 2.
 Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
 The AGAR has been published with this notice.
 It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.
 Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2019, these documents will be available on reasonable notice by application to:

-Beverley Bridgman, Parish Clerk & Responsible Finance Officer clerk@uptongreyparishcouncil.co.uk commencing on Monday 17 June 2019 and ending on Friday 26 July 2019

-Local government electors and their representatives also have:

-- The opportunity to question the appointed auditor about the accounting records; and - The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+For the year ended 31 March 2020, these documents will be available on reasonable notice by application to: · · · · · · · · · · · · · · · · · · · position and number/ email Fourwinds, Fore Street Witheridge, Tiverton EX16 8AH address, as appropriate other person to which apply to inspect the according to the acco any person may (c) Insert date, which m day after the date of ann above and at least 3 nouncement in (a) commencing on (c) Monday 29 June 2020 before the date appointed ed in (d) below and ending on (d) Friday 7 August 2020 (d) The inspection per and (d) must be 30 inclusive and must star) working days 3.
+Local government electors and their representatives also have: September 2020.
+The opportunity to question the appointed auditor about the accounting records; and The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
 The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.

-The smaller authority's AGAR is only subject to review by the appointed auditor if questions or objections raised under the Local Audit and Accountability Act 2014 lead to the involvement of the auditor.
-The appointed auditor is:

-PKF Littlejohn LLP (Ref: SBA Team) 1 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-littlejohn.com)

-This announcement is made by Beverley Bridgman, Parish Clerk & Responsible Finance Officer
+4. The smaller authority's AGAR is only subject to review by the appointed auditor if questions or objections raised under the Local Audit and Accountability Act 2014 lead to the involvement of the auditor.
+The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (e) Insert name and po ocition of porcon London E14 4HD (sba@pkf-littlejohn.com) (sba@pkf-littlejohn.com) (e) Insert name and populating the notice - this the responsible financi s person must be 5.
+This announcement is made by (e) Mrs Fiona Lowe, Parish Clerk and RFO smaller authority